Now Booking: July Therapy Intensives

 A note on fit

-This work is not about pushing for rapid change.
+This work is not about forcing rapid change beyond what your nervous system can tolerate.

-It is about creating the conditions for your nervous system to process at a depth and pace that is often not possible in standard sessions.
+It is about creating the conditions for your system to process at a depth and pace that is often not possible in standard sessions, in part due to time constraints.

-For clients looking for structured, insight-driven, or relational work, other intensive formats may be a better fit.
+For clients seeking more structured, insight-driven, or relational work, other intensive formats may be a better fit.

 Frequently Asked Questions about the Nervous System Reset™ Intensive